Murders of Eric Joering and Anthony Morelli: Crime

-Smith shot Joering at point-blank range, killing him immediately.
+Smith shot Joering at point-blank range, killing him instantly.
 The autopsy showed that Joering had suffered three gunshot wounds.
 One shot went through his left arm and out his left shoulder.
 The other shot went through the inner part of his right wrist and out the outer part of his forearm.
 The fatal shot went through the left side of his forehead and through his frontal bone.
 It then traveled through the left cerebral hemisphere of his brain, fractured his skull, and went out the back of his neck.
 Morelli was shot on the left side of his chest through a gap in his bulletproof vest.
 The bullet went through his left lung, through the back covering of his heart and into the right lung, with the bullet being recovered from his right chest cavity.

 The officers managed to shoot Smith five times.

 After shots were fired, Officer Ray went around to the front and inside the house where he found Joering, Morelli, and Smith all of whom had been shot.

 He tried to aid Joering but quickly realized that he was dead as he had no pulse and was shot in the forehead.
 He moved over to Morelli who was saying that he was hit.
 He tried to tend to Morelli while telling Smith, who was still trying to move, to stay down and keeping his gun pointed at him.

 Candace, who was hiding in some bushes in the front yard, made a 9-1-1 call saying “My husband shot — he shot the police officers.
 Please hurry up.
 My daughter is in there.”
 Minutes later more officers arrived.
 Officer Stacey Pentecost testified that she found Morelli laying on the floor holding himself up by his elbow and Joering laying behind him on his side.
 Officer James Mason testified that Morelli was trying to crawl out of the doorway.
 Officer Mason and Officer Pentecost looked upstairs for more people and found no one.
 They then came back down and tried to aid Joering.
 It was after medics arrived that Pentecost noticed the Smiths' daughter on the couch.

 Medics tried to save Joering but couldn't.
-He was reported dead at the scene.
+He was pronounced dead at the scene.

 Officer Dan Betts helped Officer Ray secure Smith and then went over to help Morelli and pulled him outside of the house.
 Morelli was still able to speak at this point and told Betts that he was having trouble breathing.

 Witnesses reported that after medics arrived Morelli stopped speaking and appeared to lose consciousness.
 He was taken to The Ohio State University Wexner Medical Center in Columbus in critical condition where he later died.

 The Smiths' daughter, who was fifteen months old, was later found by officers on the couch silent and unharmed.